 Inspection of ASIO activities

-- compliance with Ministerial guidelines including formal approval processes, the timeliness of periodic reviews and the proportionality of its methods (that is, using less intrusive methods where possible and only progressing to increasingly intrusive methods as required)
+- the application of the principle of proportionality (using less intrusive methods where possible and only progressing to increasingly intrusive methods as required).

 Human source management